-The North American population of Wilson's Plover is on the 2014 State of the Birds Watch List, which lists species most in danger of extinction without significant conservation action.
-There are no known trends in populations.
-They are listed as threatened or endangered in some states.
+The North American population of Wilson's Plover is on the 2014 State of the Birds Watch List, which lists bird species that are at risk of becoming threatened or endangered without conservation action.

 - Corbat, C. A., and P. W. Bergstrom.
 2000.
 Wilson's Plover (Charadrius wilsonia).
 In The Birds of North America, No. 516 (A. Poole and F. Gill, eds.).
 The Birds of North America, Inc., Philadelphia, PA.